Adam Dustan

 Global nav (logged-out and -in states)

-• Showing a prefilled application to known/previous customers reduced time on task from over 7 minutes to 2.5 minutes (64% improvement)
+• Reduced time on task from over 7 minutes down to 2.5 minutes (64% reduction) by showing a prefilled application to known/previous customers

 Customer has to read through 3 to 4 pieces of repetitive content before getting to interactive forms